georgbuechner/dissonance/README.md

 ## Premise
-Several parts of the brain are in dissonance and started attacking each other with strong potentials, aiming to destroy the others nucleus.
+Several parts of the brain are in dissonance and started attacking each other with strong potentials, aiming to destroy the other's nucleus.

 Each player starts with a nucleus with control over a few cells surrounding it.
-By gathering different resources (iron, oxygen, potassium, ...) you can create synapses to generate potential, advancing towards the enemies nucleus.
+By gathering different resources (iron, oxygen, potassium, ...) you can create synapses to generate potential, advancing towards the enemy's nucleus.
 By activating cells you control, these cells can neutralize incoming potential.

 You randomly gain iron every few seconds.
 Iron can be used to activate the process of